 Also called the “electromagnetic dawn chorus,” Whistlers are high-pitched sounds created in the upper atmosphere during lightning storms.
 They’re said to sound like birdsong by the “hunters” who chase them down.

-Occurring on powerlines, these bright lights may be caused by static buildup on nearby towers and lines, and may provide an explanation for the number of “UFO” sightings in these areas.
-Photo by wikipedia
+Occurring on powerlines, these bright lights called Wire Corona may be caused by static buildup on nearby towers and lines and may provide an explanation for the number of “UFO” sightings in these areas.

-Not all mysterious electrical phenomenon are storm-related; the animal kingdom is full of uniquely charged animals.
+Not all mysterious electrical phenomena are storm-related; the animal kingdom is full of uniquely charged animals.
 The platypus, for example, tracks prey using the 40,000 electric sensors on its beak.